ma1 ma noun, relational

 Grammar

-1possessive classifier for drinks
+1possessive linker for drinks

 ero me enemy (glass of) water